What To Do About A Loveless Marriage

-If you’ve stayed with me and read this far, perhaps you find yourself in a loveless marriage?
+If you’ve stayed with me and read this far, perhaps you find yourself in a loveless marriage.
 You too may be wondering; “If leaving isn’t the answer, what is?”
 Certainly, God wants the best for us, which means he wants us to live in obedience to His ways.
 God doesn’t guarantee our happiness.
 Jesus is a great example of this.
 Was he always happy while he was on this earth?
-Whenever we’re in a tough situation and catch ourselves thinking maybe we should just opt out and get a divorce, it can be helpful to remember how Christ died on the cross and took the punishment I really deserved, in order to forgive me and give me a better life.
+Whenever we’re in a tough situation and catch ourselves thinking maybe we should just opt out and get a divorce, it can be helpful to remember how Christ died on the cross and took the punishment I deserved, to forgive me and give me a better life.

 God’s plan for marriage does not come with a lifetime refillable prescription for thrills and feel-good.
 It is not a game plan for producing soul mates whose only objective is personal fulfillment and happiness.
 An important aspect of God’s design for marriage is transforming His people to be more like Christ.
-What people often discover is that once they choose to follow His plan and stay through the difficulties of life, personal fulfillment often comes as a by-product of obedience and willingness to fit into God’ plan.
+What people often discover is that once they choose to follow His plan and stay through the difficulties of life, personal fulfillment often comes as a by-product of obedience and willingness to fit into God’s plan.

 Rather than getting bogged down in technicalities, Jesus pointed to the grand purpose and design of marriage.
-“Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female,’ and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
+“Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female,’ and said, ‘For this reason, a man will leave his father and mother and be united to his wife, and the two will become one flesh?
 So they are no longer two, but one.
-Therefore what God has joined together, let man not separate'” (Matthew 19:5).
+Therefore what God has joined together, let man not separate” (Matthew 19:5).

 In Malachi 2:16 God tells us what He thinks about dissolving a marriage: “I hate divorce, says the Lord God of Israel.”
 Our creator, God, loves us and cares for us.
 That’s why He hates divorce.
 He loves us so much that He hates divorce because of what it can do to us.
 God wants what’s best for you, that’s why He wants you to stay married.
 He wants you to stay married, but He wants to help you turn an unhappy marriage into a happy one.
-With Christ a loveless marriage can be a thing of the past.
+With Christ, a loveless marriage can be a thing of the past.
 How?

-For years, divorce has been recommended as the best remedy for an loveless marriage.
+For years, divorce has been recommended as the best remedy for a loveless marriage.
 But a recent study suggests the idea that “they got divorced and lived happily ever after” is a mere fairy tale ending.
-People who divorce are not, on average, more happy than spouses who stay in difficult marriages, researchers say in the study, released by the Institute for American Values, a nonpartisan think tank based in New York.
+People who divorce are not, on average, happier than spouses who stay in difficult marriages, researchers say in the study, released by the Institute for American Values, a nonpartisan think tank based in New York.
 According to the researchers, most spouses who stick with difficult marriages are much happier five years later.

-The study, conducted by a research team based at the University of Chicago, suggests there is a significant difference between those unhappy people who choose to remain in their loveless marriage, and those who decide to divorce.
+The study, conducted by a research team based at the University of Chicago, suggests there is a significant difference between those unhappy people who choose to remain in their loveless marriages and those who decide to divorce.
 The researchers looked at data on more than 5,000 adults.
 Here’s what they found out about those who were divorced:

 - Symptoms of depression did not decrease.